FAQs and comments

 b.
 Is there supposed to be music playing?
 I don't hear anything.

-I do have quite a few Ave Maria pages in this website without music.
-If there isn't a MIDI or MP3 icon in the listing page for that song, I do not have a MIDI or recording for that song and you will not have any music on that page.
+• I do have quite a few Ave Maria pages in this website without music.
+If there is no MIDI or MP3 icon in the listing page for that song, I do not have a MIDI or recording for that song and you will not have any music on that page.
 These are usually songs that I have a score of that I have not processed yet.

 If there is an MP3 sample, you will see the music player bar with the statement "play'stop MP3."